ShreyaaArun/Project3/devlog.md

 # December 7, 2024 - 9:09 pm
 I basically just set up the simple commands menu and just the basic open, create, and quit operations.
 I didn't go much into detail about the formatting of the file, just the simple opening of files.
 My next session's goal will be to work on the index file's formatting.

+# December 8, 2024 - 4:44 pm
+My goal is to implement the rest of the operations a little bit, while just treating the files like regular ones, not taking the binary formatting into consideration just yet.
+I am hoping that this approach makes the initial coding simpler.